Professional Education Opportunities

 No. The program accepts transcript copies as long as they are legible and complete.

-Scholars will receive a $6,000 scholarship for the 10-week program, which will be paid in two installments during the summer program.
+Scholars will receive a $6,000 scholarship for the 10-week program, which will be paid in two installments during the summer program — one during the program and the final after the conclusion of the program.

 Each project is based at one of four Nemours locations that are clearly specified on the project abstract: